 A Maintenance Manual constitutes a key part of maintenance management.
-For existing slopes, retaining walls or disturbed terrain features for which a Maintenance Manual is not available, the engineer commissioned for Engineer Inspection for Maintenance or responsible for any upgrading works should prepare this document.
-For natural terrain hazard mitigation measures which require Routine Maintenance Inspections (see Section 7.3), if a Maintenance Manual is not available, the same arrangement should be adopted.
-Where a Maintenance Manual is available, it needs to be updated by the engineer, where necessary, in each Engineer Inspection for Maintenance.
+For existing slopes or retaining walls for which a Maintenance Manual is not available, the engineer commissioned for Engineer Inspection for Maintenance or responsible for any upgrading works should prepare this document.
+For natural terrain hazard mitigation measures which require Routine Maintenance Inspections (see Section 6.3), if a Maintenance Manual is not available, it needs to be updated by the engineer, where necessary, in each Engineer Inspection for Maintenance.